Support the Water Warriors with an online donation here

 The Water Warriors are men and women from all walks of life who have two things in common; their love of water sports and their desire to help people.
-The Water Warriors participate in a 5-day, 450-mile endurance ride on personal watercraft (wave runner type machines) starting at Mackinaw City, riding the entire length of Lake Huron, the St. Clair River and culminating at Harsens Island, to raise money for the athletes of Special Olympics Michigan.
+The Water Warriors participate in a 5-day, 450-mile endurance ride on personal watercraft (wave runner type machines) starting at Mackinaw City, riding the entire length of Lake Huron, the St. Clair River and culminating at Algonac, to raise money for the athletes of Special Olympics Michigan.
 The Water Warriors Personal Watercraft Endurance Ride began in 1991, an idea born by a member of the Wertz Warrior Snowmobile Endurance Ride, who believed overcoming the obstacles of Michigan's vast waterways and weather conditions could be conquered.

 The annual five day trek takes place the end of July.
 Each day has pre-planned fuel stops, rest stops, evening activities and overnight accommodations.
 There are three categories of volunteers: The riders, land support, and water support.